 How Much Does a Kitchen Remodel Cost?

 A kitchen remodel can have an enormous impact on the quality of daily life, not to mention a home’s value.
-Most homeowners will spend about $150 per square foot remodeling their kitchen, but careful planning can help make the investment have a greater impact.
-On average, a kitchen remodel costs $25,499.
+On average, a kitchen remodel costs between $13,388 and $40,000, with a national cost average of $25,656.

-When researching kitchen remodeling or kitchen renovation costs, homeowners will run across several terms whose meanings seem the same, similar—or downright confusing.
+When researching kitchen renovation or kitchen remodeling cost, homeowners will run across several terms whose meanings seem the same, similar—or downright confusing.
 If you’re planning to work with a contractor, it’s important to make sure you know what you’re asking for by clarifying the lingo of the kitchen project.

 Remodel vs. Renovation

-So what is the difference?
+So what’s the difference between a kitchen remodel and a kitchen renovation?
 This is a tricky question.
 The two terms are often used interchangeably by salespeople and contractors.
-Technically, a renovation is a project that returns a space to a new state: A renovation is a project that restores a space to look like new, cleaning up finishes, taking care of repairs, and sometimes replacing basic fixtures that have stopped functioning well.
+Technically, a renovation is a project that returns a space to a new state; it is a project that restores a space to look like new, cleaning up finishes, taking care of repairs, and sometimes replacing basic fixtures that have stopped functioning well.
 A remodel is a larger project that often includes replacing flooring, walls, and ceilings, and it can involve moving the plumbing and electrical connections in a room.
 However, the dictionary definition doesn’t matter as much as the definition used by contractors a homeowner may interview prior to hiring.
 Rather than assuming that you and the contractor are on the same page, it’s best to clarify exactly what you mean by “renovation” or “remodel” and check that the contractor has the same idea.
 Laying everything out on the table right at the beginning prevents confusion (and potentially unexpected costs) later in the project.

 Factors in Calculating Kitchen Remodel Cost

-Kitchen remodels cost between $75 and $250 per square foot, on average.
-This seems like a wide spread, and it is: The range of prices on different qualities of materials is significant.
+Homeowners who look up “cost of kitchen remodel” will likely find there is not a one-size-fits-all answer.
+Kitchen remodels can cost anywhere between $75 and $250 per square foot, on average.
+This might seem like a wide range, and it is; the quality of materials often dictates prices, so differences can be significant.
 This range is a powerful tool as you budget.
 If you know what your overall maximum budget is and allow a percentage to cover unexpected surprises, you can tailor the choices you make as you select materials for each of the following factors to fit that budget.
 Dreaming of a granite countertop?
 Chances are you can have one—but it may mean choosing lower-grade cabinetry or shopping for reduced-price lighting.
+Inputting these costs into a kitchen remodel cost estimator can help you get a ballpark estimate to work from.

 Installation and Labor